White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- Over the past 10 games, the White Sox have been favored just once and lost that contest.

-- In their last 10 games with a total, the White Sox and their opponents have failed to hit the over six times.
+- When it comes to hitting the over, the White Sox and their opponents are 5-5-0 in their last 10 games with a total.

-- Sportsbooks have not set a spread for any of the White Sox's last 10 games.
+- Oddsmakers have not set a spread for any of the White Sox's last 10 games.
+Chicago games have finished above the run total three consecutive times, and the average total in this span was nine runs.

 White Sox Betting Records & Stats

-- The White Sox have been the moneyline favorite 29 total times this season.
-They've gone 17-12 in those games.
+- The White Sox have won 56.7% of the games this season when they were favored on the moneyline (17-13).

-- Chicago has played six times as moneyline favorites with odds of -155 or shorter, and earned a victory in each game.
+- Chicago has played as moneyline favorites of -200 or shorter in only one game this season, which it won.

-- Based on this game's moneyline, the White Sox have an implied win probability of 60.8%.
+- The implied moneyline probablility for this matchup gives the White Sox a 66.7% chance to win.

-- Chicago has had an over/under set by oddsmakers 83 times, and have combined with opponents to go over the total in 36 of those games (36-41-6).
+- Chicago has had an over/under set by bookmakers 84 times, and have combined with opponents to go over the total in 37 of those games (37-41-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!